 A new image of Jesus in our minds

-Whether you think about Jesus with his disciples in the boat on the Sea of Galilee, or Jesus at the Last Supper.
-Or maybe in the garden of Gethsemane or basically think of any story of Jesus with his Disciples and I pretty much guarantee that all of us see an image in our minds of Jesus surrounded by lots of men.
+Maybe you think about Jesus with his disciples in the boat on the Sea of Galilee, or maybe you picture him at the Last Supper.
+Maybe you think of him in the garden of Gethsemane or basically you can think of any story of Jesus with his Disciples and I can pretty much guarantee that all of us see an image in our minds of Jesus surrounded by lots of men.

 There is off course good reason why we all have the same images in our minds as soon as we think of Jesus’ and his Disciples.
 We are what you could say indoctrinated by our own Culture and 2000 years of a carefully orchestrated plan to portray Jesus in this certain way.

 We have made some progress in rediscovering the original texts and the context of the culture at the time of Jesus, for instance most of us no longer picture a white blond hair blued eyed hunk like we may done even as recently as the 70s and 60s.
 We now know that Jesus of course was of Jewish decent, a Carpenter who spent many hours a day outside in the blazing heat of the Middle Eastern sun.
 It’s fairly obvious to assume that he had a dark olive skin complexion with dark hair and brown eyes and probably looked a bit rough and ready, no doubt his hands would have looked like they had done some hard labour and the occasional slip of the hammer may have left its marks.
 But believe it or not that new, more accurate picture of his appearance has taken a thousand years to be rediscovered in the west.